 Supported Sources and Connection Modes

-The first step is to make sure Tractionboard supports the source type and connection mode you’ve chosen to implement.
-You can learn more about what dictates the connection modes we support here.
+Before you start, make sure Tractionboard supports the source type and connection mode you’ve chosen to implement.
+You can learn more about connection modes here.

 You can find the Token ID in the Tractionboard Dashboard under the Settings > Integrations.